tushar-sharma/tushar-sharma.github.io/_posts/2021-09-12-maximum-subarray.md

 .mysubheading{font-family:"Lucida Grande", Tahoma;font-size:10px;font-weight:lighter;font-variant:normal;text-transform:uppercase;color:#666;margin-top:10px;text-align:center!important;letter-spacing:.3em}
 </style>

 <p>There's an interesting problem I recently solved on leetcode based on dynamic programming.
 My <a href="https://github.com/tushar-sharma/prep-coding" target="_blank">Github</a> repository contains list of all problems that I have solved.
 I often start with a brute force approach without fretting about time complexity.
-Later I try to imporve my algorithm for a better efficient solution.</p>
+Later I try to improve my algorithm for a better efficient solution.</p>

 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 A subarray is a contiguous part of an array.<sup><a href='#fn:1' rel='footnote'>1</a></sup>